pontem-network/vscode-move-ide/README.md

 Out-of-box the extension only supports syntax highlighting.

-To get advanced features like checking code for compiler errors in the editor, you need to initialize your Dove project:
+To get advanced features like checking code for compiler errors in the editor, you need to initialize your Dove project], [see docs](https://docs.pontem.network/03.-move-vm/compiler_and_toolset#dove).

-1. Run `Initialize Dove project` command from Command Palette
-2. This will create following directory structure in the root of your project:
+This will create following directory structure in the root of your project:

 ```
     /scripts